Dog tag: History

 In more recent times, dog tags were provided to Chinese soldiers as early as the mid-19th century.
 During the Taiping revolt (1851–66), both the Imperialists (i.e., the Chinese Imperial Army regular servicemen) and those Taiping rebels wearing a uniform wore wooden dog tags at the belt, bearing the soldier's name, age, birthplace, unit, and date of enlistment.

 American Civil War

-During the American Civil War from 1861–1865, some soldiers pinned paper notes with their name and home address to the backs of their coats.
+During the American Civil War from 1861 to 1865, some soldiers pinned paper notes with their name and home address to the backs of their coats.
 Other soldiers stenciled identification on their knapsacks or scratched it in the soft lead backing of their army belt buckles.

 Manufacturers of identification badges recognized a market and began advertising in periodicals.
 Their pins were usually shaped to suggest a branch of service, and engraved with the soldier's name and unit.

 Machine-stamped tags were also made of brass or lead with a hole and usually had (on one side) an eagle or shield, and such phrases as "War for the Union" or "Liberty, Union, and Equality".
 The other side had the soldier's name and unit, and sometimes a list of battles in which he had participated.
-To the right is an image of First Sergeant Henry Correll of the 2nd Vermont Volunteer Infantry.
-To learn more on Sergeant (later Lieutenant) Correll, please see the reference.